daniellehandel/PersonalWebsite/content/publication/AOSB2019/index.md

 ---
-abstract: We develop and assess the performance of an econometric targeting model for unconditional cash assistance to Syrian refugees in Lebanon.
-We use LASSO regression to derive a prediction model for household expenditure using demographic and background characteristics from routinely collected administrative data.
-This approach compares favorably to the common, costlier “scorecard” Proxy Means Test (PMT) requiring short household surveys of the entire target population.
-We then validate the model with a contemporaneous out-of-sample test, which supports our primary conclusions.
-Finally, we show empirically that some behaviors indicative of high levels of vulnerability are positively associated with expenditure per capita – lending support for additional structures to allow potential beneficiaries the opportunity to access aid.
+abstract: We develop and assess the performance of an econometric targeting model for unconditional cash and food assistance  to Syrian refugees in Lebanon.
+We use a regularized linear regression method to derive a prediction model for household expenditure based on demographic and background characteristics from routinely collected administrative data.
+This approach compares favorably to the common, costlier "scorecard" Proxy Means Test (PMT) that requires a short household survey of the entire target population.
+We then validate the model with a contemporaneous out-of-sample test.
+Finally, we show that some behaviors indicative of high levels of vulnerability are positively associated with expenditure per capita -- lending support for additional structures to allow potential beneficiaries the opportunity to access aid.

 authors:
 - Onur Altindag
 - admin